 Here's some of our work we like:

 Nickols v.
 Mortgage Bankers Association: The Supreme Court ruled unanimously that mortgage loan officers are eligible to receive overtime compensation.
 The case resolved a seminal issue of administrative law, establishing that federal agencies may revise their interpretative rules without going through notice-and-comment rulemaking.
-(Opinion / Opening brief / Reply / Petition for Certiorari)
+(Opinion / Brief / Reply / Petition for Certiorari)

 Campbell-Ewald Company v.
 Gomez: The Supreme Court ruled that an unaccepted offer of judgment does not moot the plaintiff's claim.
 Apollo attorney authored an amicus brief on behalf of the National Employment Lawyers Association and the National Employment Law Project urging the Court to rule in the plaintiff's favor.
 (Opinion / Brief)